matthewhand/GroqCasters/README.md

 # GroqCasters

+**This fork of GroqCasters extends the original project with the following:**
+- Integration with F5-TTS for advanced voice cloning capabilities.
+- An abstraction layer allowing users to switch between Bark and F5-TTS for voice generation.
+- Important note: The F5-TTS project is undergoing significant updates and refactors, and this version may not be fully interoperable with future F5-TTS releases.
+  - [ ] TODO: Revisit F5-TTS progress and merge updates when the project stabilizes.

+---

 GroqCasters is a Python application that generates podcast scripts and corresponding audio using AI technologies.
 It leverages PocketGroq for script generation and Bark for text-to-speech conversion, allowing for custom voice cloning.

 ![image](https://github.com/user-attachments/assets/da5b4697-5324-47b6-8958-e98a1185f3da)

 ## Table of Contents
 1. [Installation](#installation)